 Being in Love Isn't Enough

 Being in love isn’t enough.
 I am sick and tired of women ignoring themselves.
 We walk around on eggshells to please men.
-Men who are absolutely comfortable with us minimizing our greatness to be their sidekicks.
+Men are absolutely comfortable with us minimizing our greatness to be their sidekicks.
 Let me say it again for the people in the back.

 We walk around on eggshells to please men.
 Men who are absolutely comfortable with us minimizing our greatness to be their sidekicks.